aregtech/areg-sdk/examples/19_pubwatchdog/ReadMe.md

 ## Communication

-- **mcrouter**: All communication between the service provider and service consumers is handled through `mcrouter`, which is a router that supports distributed systems.
-The AREG SDK ensures automatic service discovery, efficient message routing, and fault tolerance, making the startup order of processes irrelevant.
-- **Object RPC (ORPC)**: The AREG SDK automates **Object Remote Procedure Call (ORPC)** message creation and dispatching, enabling seamless communication between the **Service Provider** and **Service Consumers**.
+Communication between the service provider and consumers is facilitated by **mcrouter** router, which is capable of operating across any networked machine.
+The AREG Framework automates **service discovery** and ensures **fault tolerance**, enabling reliable **IPC** and ensuring that the order of process startup does not affect the system’s functionality.
+Services are automatically discovered, and messages are forwarded seamlessly to their intended recipients, maintaining robust inter-process communication.

 ## Key Features